 Responsibility for adherence to this data protection policy rests with every employee who processes data.
 The organizing committee regularly monitors employee compliance with the data protection policy and punishes improper use and contraventions.

-The data protection policy was issued by the managing board of the Swiss Runners association and is applied by each promoter’s organizing committee for their own area.
+The data protection policy was issued by the managing board of the association and is applied by each promoter’s organizing committee.